 The first new Unversed you’ll encounter is the Tank Toppler… well, sort of.
 There’s actually a pre-spawned Unversed in the distance taking pot-shots at you and making this all more complicated than it has to be.
 But more on that one in a moment.
 The Tank Toppler is probably BBS’s most obstructive minor enemy, the one that requires the most finesse amid the other Unversed, which demand nothing but button mashing.
 The Toppler is a balloon-like Unversed with a valve on its back.
 In Final Mix, its colour scheme was adjusted to (if you ask me) make it better resemble a Large Body.
 The visual cue is helpful, because like the Large Body you don’t want it to hit it on the front.
 Should you strike the Tank Toppler anywhere but the valve on its back, the Toppler will begin to inflate, until finally it passes a breaking point and becomes invincible.
 It will then roll around and eventually explode, giving you no rewards for your trouble.
 Thankfully you can deflate it by hitting the valve, and can use certain area attacks to hurt them no matter where you’re standing relative to the Toppler.
 Moves like Zero Gravity or Magnet also make it vulnerable from all sides.

 It should be said that while the Large Body made a huge tactical impact in KH1, the Tank Toppler doesn’t fill quite the same niche.
-Put simply: a monster that defends itself from the front isn’t quite as impactful in a game like BBS where you can easily out-manoeuvre it.
+Put simply: a monster that defends itself from the front isn’t quite as impactful in a game like BBS where you can easily out-manoeuvre it, and it can’t change the nature of the battlefield when it’s moving around all the time!

 The second Unversed you might find in this room is the Blue Sea Salt, the next spice pot Unversed in the line of the Red Hot Chilis.
 They’re ice aligned and almost identical to the Red Hot Chilis, so let’s just move on to the third and most important enemy introduced in this room: hell under earth, it’s the Mandrake.
-The Mandrake is named after the famous plant and is arguably designed to be a cousin of the FFVII incarnation (you might not agree, but my first reaction to seeing the Crisis Core monster was to nod to Kyle and say “Hey!
+The Mandrake is named after the famous plant and is arguably designed to be a cousin of the FFVII incarnation (you might not agree, but my first reaction to seeing the Crisis Core monster was to nod to Kyle and say: “Hey!
 BBS!”).
-Mandrakes are coloured white and green in the original, and recoloured to white and yellow even though it makes them harder to see, especially on earthy terrain!
+Mandrakes are coloured white and green in the original, and recoloured to white and yellow even though it makes them harder to see (until you expose their purple lower half), especially on earthy terrain!

 Once uprooted, the Mandrakes specialize in status effects, dealing both poison and confusion.
 Like when they were throwing scythes, their second form shows their role as support troops, since you’d be hard pressed to die to either of the forms on their own, but once other enemies are involved things get a lot trickier.